mchad1/CVS-AWS/README.md

 	access link for your CVS AWS account and take down the secretekey, apikey, api endpoint a.k.a. url, and region.

 	CVS-keys.py creates a json file recording the aforementioned and stores them by project.

 	Take note, the apikey, secret key and url are unique to each region.
 As such,you will need to repeat this process for each region.
 Assign each keypair, url and region to a unique project name.

-	project is concept unique to csv-aws.py wherein multiple keys may be referenced by csv-aws.py enabling the administration of several accounts

 	python cvs-keys.py
 		usage: cvs_keys.py [-h] [--project PROJECT] [--url URL] [--secretkey SECRETKEY] [--apikey APIKEY] [--region REGION]